Tips for deaf-friendly arts

 If you use a tannoy system to call performers to the stage you could consider these options:

-- Buddy a deaf child up to hear the calls and relay the information.
+- Buddy a deaf child up with another child who can hear the calls and relay the information.

 - Designate a staff member, i.e. stage manager, to go to the child’s dressing room in person.